Bio-Core/tokenTracer/doc/overview.md

-CanDIG Token Tracer Program
+# CanDIG Token Tracer Program

+---

+## Overview

-Python command line program deployable on Keycloak authentication servers
+* Python command line program deployable on Keycloak authentication servers

-Listens through the ethernet interface of the Keycloak software containers for container deployment
+* Listens through the ethernet interface of the Keycloak software containers for container deployment

-Uses pyshark library frontend for tshark for packet sniffing capabilites
+* Uses pyshark library frontend for tshark for packet sniffing capabilites

-Continuously searches for HTTP requests to the token endpoint of the Keycloak server and the resulting Keycloak server response
+* Continuously searches for HTTP requests to the token endpoint of the Keycloak server and the resulting Keycloak server response

-Extracts the Access Token, Refresh Token, and Id Token provided from these requests and prints header and payload data to stdout
+* Extracts the Access Token, Refresh Token, and Id Token provided from these requests and prints header and payload data to stdout

-Captures both first-time authentication requests using a one-time access code provided by Keycloak after login and refresh token requests
+* Captures both first-time authentication requests using a one-time access code provided by Keycloak after login and refresh token requests

-Refresh token requests are used when the access token has expired to retrieve a new set of tokens
+* Refresh token requests are used when the access token has expired to retrieve a new set of tokens

-Authorization code requests are used when the user has no valid tokens and must authenticate via a username and password to retrieve a set of tokens
+* Authorization code requests are used when the user has no valid tokens and must authenticate via a username and password to retrieve a set of tokens

-The program may output a json-formatted file containing the information extracted from each request and response
+* The program may output a json-formatted file containing the information extracted from each request and response

-The program also tracks:
+* The program also tracks:

--Expiry times of access and refresh tokens
+** Expiry times of access and refresh tokens
--Source and destination IP and port numbers
+** Source and destination IP and port numbers
--Client secret
+** Client secret
--Client Id
+** Client Id

-Command line arguments are planned to be added
+* Command line arguments are planned to be added

-%%%%%%%%%%%%%%%%
+---

-Examples:
+## Examples:

-%%%%%%%%%%%%%%%%
+---

-Example 1 - Refresh Token Request:
+### Example 1 - Refresh Token Request:

 A user attempts to access the GA4GH server with an expired access token and unexpired refresh token.
 A request is made to the token endpoint of the Keycloak server to retrieve a new set of tokens using the unexpired refresh token.